 - Proficiency with word processing and spreadsheet software

-Ready to Post Your Paralegal Job Description?
+Ready to Serve Your Paralegal Job Description to the Right Candidates?